 - Chamomile tea: It is a great source of calcium and magnesium, and thus eases joint inflammation.
 It is also useful in preventing insomnia and aiding labor contractions.
 You should avoid it if you are allergic to pollen and ragweed (8).

-- Lemon balm tea: It effectively fights insomnia, irritability, and anxiety with its calming effects (10).
+- Lemon balm tea: It effectively fights insomnia, irritability, and anxiety with its calming effects, thus promoting relaxation (10).

-You can combine any of these herbal teas with ingredients such as honey, cinnamon, citrus rinds, cloves, and fruit for added flavor.
+You can combine any of these herbal teas with ingredients such as honey, cinnamon, citrus rinds, and cloves for added flavor.

 Benefits Of Consuming Safe Teas During Pregnancy